 The Education System is regarded as a central pillar of economic growth and of the fight against poverty and joblessness.
-The challenge of priority skills shortage can be dealt with the majority of our youth was functionally literate, as a starting point.
-Although section 29 of the Constitution of the Republic of South Africa states that everyone has the right to basic education, including adult basic education and further education.
+The challenge of priority skills shortage can be dealt with the majority of our youth was functionally

 The Nkangala TVET campus at Emgwenya is the only campus within the municipal area.
 However, there is still a challenge with regard to accessibility to the college due to the high toll gate fees separating Emgwenya from the rest of Emakhazeni.
 In an attempt to ensure access to the TVET, the municipality together with Exxaro, prioritized the development of a satellite campus in Siyathuthuka.
 The development of the satellite campus could not be accomplished due to the non-availability of an operational budget from Nkangala TVET College.
 The budget for this project had to be reprioritized to another infrastructure project